jemusni07/retail-pipeline/README.md

 ## Summary

-Customer segmentation with K Means Clustering is a powerful tool that is applicable to many fields such as retail, finance and other areas that has customer and transactions.
+Customer segmentation is a powerful tool that is applicable to many fields such as retail, finance and other areas that has customer and transactions.
 With the right data engineering pipeline and modelling, marketing team will be able to efficiently create the right promotion for each demographic/customer segments.

-With right ingestion strategy, proper data quality and orchestration, customer segmentation will be a task worth undertaking for retail analytics.
+By creating the right ingestion strategy, proper data quality checks and orchestration, customer segmentation will be a task worth undertaking for retail analytics.